Climate | Cost of Living | Quality of Life | Recreation and Culture | Local Media

 With 612 square miles of land, Baltimore County has the third largest land area, the third largest population (787,384), and the second highest number of jobs (375,251) in Maryland.

 A Quick Look

 Baltimore County lies in a region midway between the northern and southern climates.
-Our climate is further influenced by the moderating influences of the Chesapeake Bay and the Atlantic Ocean to the east and the Appalachian Mountains to the west.
-The frost free period lasts about 186 days, typically beginning in mid April and ending in late October.
+Our climate is further influenced by the moderating influences of the Chesapeake Bay and the Atlantic Ocean to the east, and the Appalachian Mountains to the west.
+The frost free period lasts about 186 days, typically beginning in mid-April and ending in late October.

-During the summer months our climate is under the influence of the largest semi-permanent high pressure system commonly know as the Bermuda High.
+During the summer months our climate is under the influence of the largest semi-permanent high pressure system commonly known as the Bermuda High.
 This system is responsible for circulating warm and humid air masses from the Deep South.
 Our proximity to large bodies of water and the inflow of southerly winds contribute to the high relative humidity throughout the year.
 The prevailing wind direction is from the west, with spring and winter months having the highest average wind speed.

-Average Monthly Precipitation (inches)
+Precipitation—Average Monthly Precipitation (inches)

-Average Monthly High and Low (degrees Fahrenheit)
+Temperatures—Average Monthly High and Low (degrees Fahrenheit)

 In Baltimore, living costs are somewhat above the national average, but substantially less than those in urban areas in the northeast and west.

 |City and State|

 Cost of Living